William Henry Hosking

-William Henry Hosking LM, LSA, LRCPI, LRCP, MRCS (26 December 1841–11 March 1917) was a New Zealand doctor, hospital superintendent, X-ray and radium pioneer.
+William Henry Hosking LM, LSA, LRCPI, LRCP, MRCS (26 December 1841–11 March 1917) was a New Zealand medical doctor, hospital superintendent, X-ray and radium pioneer.

 Life

-Hosking was born in 1841 at Redruth, Cornwall, England and christened in 1844 at Crowan, Cornwall, England.
+Hosking was born in 1841 at Redruth, Cornwall, England, and christened in 1844 at Crowan, Cornwall, England.
 He was the son of William Hosking, an ironfounder and his wife Elizabeth Phillips.
 Hosking died of leukemia in 1917 at Masterton.

 Education

 Hosking was educated at schools in Falmouth and Taunton, then studied and trained at the Charing Cross Hospital Medical School.
 He achieved several qualifications that included LSA Licentiate of the Society of Apothecaries, London 1863; LRCPI Licentiate of the Royal College of Physicians in Ireland, 1873; LRCP Licentiate of the Royal College of Physicians, London; MRCS Member of the Royal College of Surgeons, England 1873; LM Doctor of Laws, University of Liverpool 1874.

 He registered under the Medical Practitioners Ordinance of the Province of New Munster in Campbelltown on 19 Sept 1863.
 Hosking registered on 23 Sept 1869 under the Medical Practitioners Act of 1867 at Ross and Masterton.